-- Review consultants for c o Ensure that all consult procedures, and requi - o If a recipient or sub-remients is found to kennot in empliance with pondiscomination authorities, the Title V and remain state of the recipient or sub-recipient to resolve the deficiency status and write a remedial action if necessary.
+- · Review consultants for compliance: - o Ensure that all consultants verify their compliance with nondiscrimination authorities, procedures, and requirements. - o If a recipient or sub-recipients is found to be not in compliance with nondiscrimination authorities, the Title VI Coordinator and relevant staff will work with the recipient or sub-recipient to resolve the deficiency status and write a remedial action if necessary. - o Review outreach activities to ensure small, disadvantaged, minority, women, and veterans with disabilities businesses have the opportunity to compete for consulting contracts.